apache/mesos/docs/configuration.md

     </td>
     <td>
       The hostname the master should advertise in ZooKeeper.<br>
-      If left unset, the hostname is resolved from the IP address that the slave binds to; unless the user explicitly prevents that, using --no-hostname_lookup, in which case the IP itself is used.
+      If left unset, the hostname is resolved from the IP address that the slave binds to; unless the user explicitly prevents that, using
+      <code>--no-hostname_lookup</code>, in which case the IP itself is used.
     </td>
   </tr>
   <tr>